This hearty, thick soup is a family favourite. Served with crusty bread, a little cheese and some fruit, it’s a meal in itself.

 I’ve had the recipe for years, and am at a loss to know the original source.
 I suspect it was clipped from a newspaper article years ago, and as it’s been updated and transcribed a number of times, it has certainly stood the test of time.Print

 A thick, hearty soup made from the humble split pea.

 - In a clean saucepan, combine split pea mixture with rutabaga, celery, carrots, onion, potato and pepper; bring to boil.
-Reduce heat; simmer, stirring often for 20 minutes or until vegetables are tender, adding up to 1 cup more water if soup is too thick.
-Return ham to soup.
-Salt to taste.
+Reduce heat; simmer, stirring often for 20 minutes or until vegetables are tender, adding up to 1 cup more water if the soup is too thick.
+Return the ham to the soup.
+Season to taste.